mssaairaam/flight-batch-service/README.md

 # flight-batch-service
-Creates and maintains Flight Batch details.
+A Web application, which creates and maintains Flight Batch details.

 Setup
 -----